-The epidermis is also responsible for your skin’s unique color and tone, pigmentation patterns and melanogenesis – which is how the skin reacts to UV radiation in the form of melanin creation, protecting it from UV rays.
+The epidermis is also responsible for your skin’s unique colour and tone, pigmentation patterns and melanogenesis – which is how the skin reacts to UV radiation in the form of melanin creation, protecting it from UV rays.
 The epidermis also includes skin pores, which allow for oil, dirt and sweat to escape your body.

 How the epidermis changes with age

 As we age, the epidermis layer becomes thinner and cell renewal slows down, resulting in rougher skin texture, a paler complexion and pigmentation due to sun exposure.
 Free radicals, oxidative stress and toxins accumulate, resulting in wrinkles and fine lines.
 Melanin distribution loses regularity, resulting in uneven pigmentation.

 To unveil brighter, smoother skin with an even tone and texture, use a gentle exfoliator to boost skin regeneration.
 Use antioxidant serums and creams to fight the effects of free radical proliferation and to help restore nutrients in your skin.
 The epidermis is where sunburn and skin cancer occur, so wearing a high SPF sunscreen is crucial to protecting your skin from photoaging and harmful UV radiation.
 Guard your skin from dryness and promote its natural renewal process with ChitoCare beauty Face Cream, containing powerful antioxidants like coconut and macadamia nut oil, restorative aloe vera leaf juice and tissue regenerative Pseudoalteromonas Ferment Extract.